 The UCF IntegrityLine is a secure reporting system administered by an independent third-party.
-The IntegrityLine is available 24 hours a day, 365 days a year, and is available online at the UCF IntegrityLine website, or by calling toll-free at 1-855-877-6049, or by text at 352-725-3684.
+The IntegrityLine is available 24 hours a day, 365 days a year, and is available online at the UCF IntegrityLine website, or by calling 1-855-877-6049 toll-free.
 Individuals who may be reluctant to report suspected misconduct through university administrative or central offices have a way to report with complete anonymity.

-IntegrityLine reports are processed by the third-party and sent to University Compliance and Ethics and to University Audit to triage and address appropriately.
+IntegrityLine reports are processed by the third-party and sent to University Compliance and Ethics and University Audit to triage and address appropriately.
 All reports will be reviewed, investigated if appropriate, and responded to as discreetly and promptly as possible.